DeviKaraka/ExamVault/README.md

 ## Overview

-ExamVault is developed using **TypeScript/TSX** and **Azure OpenAI Service** to automate question generation, answer evaluation, malpractice detection, and student performance analysis in real time.
+ExamVault is developed using **TypeScript/TSX + React** with **Azure OpenAI Service** to automate question generation, answer evaluation, malpractice detection, and student performance analysis in real time.

 ### The Problem it Solves